tradebuddyhq/api/README.md

 # eBay API Wrapper
 An unofficial API wrapper for the [eBay API](https://developer.ebay.com).
+Find the documentation for this project at [ebay-wrapper.js.org](https://ebay-wrapper.js.org)

 | Endpoint                         | Total APIs | Supported | Documentation | Notes |
 |----------------------------------|------------|-----------|---------------|-------|